 Failure to comply with the new regulation may result in costly fines and shipping delays.

 Do you have questions about keeping compliant with the Lacey Act?
-Ithos Global’s Lacey Act Compliance Tool within the Ithos Information Network includes a risk assessment workflow for plants, vendors, and purchase orders, plus storage for documentation.
-Contact Ithos here for a demo.
+Ithos Global’s Lacey Act Compliance Tool within the Ithos Information Network (IIN) includes a risk assessment workflow for plants, vendors, and purchase orders, plus storage for documentation.